tonywalker1/stuff/README.md

 to solve some grand problem.
 It will probably always be a collection of useful but random stuff.

-My only hopes/guidelines for this library are:
+If you find this library useful, I would love to hear about it!

+# Goals

 * Use the latest C++ standard, techniques, and practices.
 * Prefer the standard library, libraries on track for standardization, or Boost.
-* Compile with GCC and Clang.
-* Work on any modern Linux (I use Debian) or BSD distribution.

-If you find this library useful, I would love to hear about it!

-I would love suggestions, fixes, and other contributions.
-I would be particularly interested in help supporting other platforms.
-Feel free to discuss major additions/contributions.
-See CONTRIBUTING.

 # Library Contents
 (May be slightly out-of-date.
 See code for definitive list of contents.)